Dam998/shopify-monitor/README.md

 If you need some help to install it you can see this video https://www.youtube.com/watch?v=FwMwO8pXfq0&t=552s

+#### NOTE: I've git version 2.26.2, node js version 12.16.3, mongodb version 4.2.6.
+If you have any problems with the monitor, try to update your setup with my versions

 ### Prepare the environment

 Open your cmd and run